 Although it may not feature the scenic remove of some riverside trails, the Isaac Branch Greenway is an invaluable asset for cyclists and pedestrians looking to safely navigate the area's busy roads and highways and helps connect nearby residents with shops and restaurants while getting in some outdoor exercise.

-There is currently no dedicated trail parking for the Isaac Branch Greenway; be sure to follow any posted signs and regulations when looking for nearby parking.
-Several bus routes in Dover's DART system have stops near points along the trail; consult their website for exact schedules and routes.
+Several bus routes in Dover's DART system have stops near points along the trail; visit the DART website for exact schedules and routes.

 TrailLink is a free service provided by Rails-to-Trails conservancy